 Quiet time can be done either after the kids are fast asleep or a little before they wake up.
 30 to 60 minutes of quiet “mum time” can consist of planning your day, reading, writing, meditating, or just quietly unwinding from the day with a glass of wine.
 (You can guess which one I choose).
 I start work once my boys are in bed, but because I enjoy writing, I totally class this as me time.
 And if there’s a glass of wine next to me, then even better!

-Often mums don’t get a lot of quiet time to themselves but this introspective time is extremely important for our mental health.
+Often mums don’t get a lot of quiet time to themselves but this introspective time is extremely important for our mental health and building a healthy mindset.

 4. One-on-one time with your partner